Why are actors striking in Hollywood?

 Hollywood actors are set to join writers striking on the picket line after union talks broke down this week.

-Following a break down in negotiations between the Alliance of Motion Picture and Television Producers (AMPTP) and the US actors’ union SAG-AFTRA (Screen Actors Guild–American Federation of Television and Radio Artists), the latter’s national board of directors voted unanimously today (June 13) to joining striking writers, according to The Los Angeles Times.
+Following a break down in negotiations between the Alliance of Motion Picture and Television Producers (AMPTP) and the US actors’ union SAG-AFTRA (Screen Actors Guild–American Federation of Television and Radio Artists), the latter’s national board of directors voted unanimously today (July 13) to joining writers by going on strike, according to The Los Angeles Times.

 It will mark the first time in more than 60 years that actors and writers have gone on strike simultaneously.